 Village of Southampton Beach Parking Fees

 Information on permits and prices is available here.
-Residents permits are free, but the nonresident day rate at Coopers Beach is $50.
+Residents permits are free, but the non-resident day rate at Cooper’s Beach is $50.
 Arrive early, or be prepared to wait.
-The nonresident annual rate is $450.
-Nonresident “locals” (people who reside in the Southampton school or fire district) can pay $250 per vehicle permit.
-Here’s a link for more information.
+The non-resident annual rate is $450.
+Non-resident “locals” (people who reside in the Southampton school or fire district, but outside of village limits) can pay $250 per vehicle permit.
+Village permits are issued by mail.
+Applicants should send in the items required depending on their resident status.
+More information on applying can be found here.

-There is one “hidden” free parking beach in the Village.
-Road D Beach on Meadow Lane has about 30 parking spaces and fills up quickly.
-Note that the beach does not have showers or bathrooms like you’ll find at Cooper’s.
+There is one “hidden” free parking beach in the Village: Road D Beach on Meadow Lane has about 30 parking spaces and fills up quickly.
+Note that the beach here does not have showers or bathrooms, like you’ll find at Cooper’s.

 Town of East Hampton Beach Parking Fees